 The great thing about PvP is that you never know what to expect when it comes to versing your opponents and how they have structured a team.
 Your opponent can completely throw you off with an off-meta team or use a Pokémon that you may not have much knowledge about, what moves it has or how well it will perform.

-There is no exact list of what Pokémon to use for a tournament, but take this article as a general guide on how to verse some of the most highly picked Pokémon in the current meta and also to understand what roles they perform best at.
+There is no exact list of what Pokémon to use for a single format, but take this article as a general guide on how to verse some of the most highly picked Pokémon in the current meta and also to understand what roles they perform best at.